 How long do dental crowns last?

 With proper care and maintenance, you can expect your dental crown to last for many years.
-The material Dr. Snyder chooses for your dental crown will also contribute to the longevity of your dental crown.
+The material Dr. Hendricks chooses for your dental crown will also contribute to the longevity of your dental crown.

 What type of dental crown is best?